ZhichenOu/ZhichenOu.github.io/_posts/2023-07-30-Netherlands.md

 categories: media
 ---

 I am a big fan of flowers.
-The weather was so good during the day in Netherlands.
+The weather was so good during the days in Netherlands.

 ## Tulips